 MP for Worthing West

-Dr Beccy Cooper is the Labour (Co-op) MP for Worthing West, elected in 2024.
-She sits on the Health and Social Care Committee (since October 2024) and previously served on the Tobacco and Vapes Bill committee (December 2024 to January 2025).
+Dr Beccy Cooper is the Labour (Co-op) MP for Worthing West, elected on 4 July 2024.
+She currently serves on the Health and Social Care Committee (from 21 October 2024) after previously sitting on the Tobacco and Vapes Bill committee, reflecting a focus on health-related issues in Parliament.

-She has eight declared interests, including four miscellaneous entries, two donations or other support for MP activities, and two visits outside the UK.
+Declared financial interests include several miscellaneous entries, two items relating to donations or other support for activities as an MP (including loans), and two records of visits outside the UK.

 Generated 21 February 2026